 QMB 3200 Quantitative Methods for Business Decisions (3)

-All accounting majors must complete the capstone class in Competitive Dynamics (MAN 4752) with a "C-" or better.
+All accounting majors must complete the capstone class in Strategic Management and Business Policy (MAN 4720) with a "C–" or better.

 Major Area Requirements

 All accounting majors must complete the nine courses listed below.